Office: Galvin 430A

 Virginia Tompkins is an assistant professor at the Ohio State University at Lima.
 She completed her undergraduate and graduate degrees at the University of Florida.
 She earned her B.S. in psychology in 2002, her M.S. in developmental psychology in 2007, and her Ph.D. in developmental psychology in 2009.
 She joined the Lima campus in the fall of 2009 where she teaches General Psychology, Introduction to Life Span Developmental Psychology, Psychology of Childhood, Psychology of the Adult Years, and Research Methods.

 Dr. Tompkins’ research focuses on social cognitive development in early childhood.
 She is particularly interested in language, literacy, and theory of mind development.
 She is also interested in how these domains of development are promoted through social interaction with parents and teachers.
 Dr. Tompkins has worked with a variety of populations including language-impaired children and low-income children.
-She is currently examining how mother-child narrative interactions promote preschool-aged children’s literacy and theory of mind understanding, which are both important skills for school readiness.Selected Publications
+She is currently conducting a federally-funded intervention to improve theory of mind understanding and social competence among low-income preschoolers.Funding

 Farrar, M. J., Johnson, B., Tompkins, V., Easters, M., Zilizi, A., & Benigno, J. P. (2009).
 Language and theory of mind in children with language disorders, Journal of Communication Disorders, 42, 428-441.

 Tompkins, V., & Farrar, M. J. (2011).
 Mothers’ autobiographical memory and book narratives with children with specific language impairment, Journal of Communication Disorders, 44, 1-22.